CrashCash/FlashAirScripts/README.md

 (This SD card has a wireless access point plus a CPU running a web server on Linux.
 Isn't that amazing?)

-This has been tested on Debian Linux with a W-04 version card
+This has been tested on Debian Linux with a W-04 version card.
+Only W-03 and W-04 cards are compatible.

 I have a Prusa i3 MK3 3D printer that's great, but it prefers to print from an SD card.
 This necessitated a lot of physical swapping and frustration with